Varsity Stadium: Major events

 In addition to hosting several University of Toronto athletic programs, the stadium has also hosted several events including military, musical, and sporting games.

 Music

-The stadium has also been host to several concerts most notably the 1969 Rock 'n Roll Revival Concert, which Rolling Stone once called the second most important event in rock & roll history and resulted in a documentary movie, Sweet Toronto, and John Lennon's Live Peace In Toronto album.
-The performers were The Doors, Plastic Ono Band (Lennon, Yoko Ono, and Eric Clapton, with Klaus Voormann and Alan White), Bo Diddley, Chicago Transit Authority (later renamed "Chicago"), Tony Joe White, Alice Cooper, Jerry Lee Lewis, Chuck Berry, Cat Mother & the All Night Newsboys, Gene Vincent, Junior Walker & the All Stars, Little Richard, Doug Kershaw, Screaming Lord Sutch, Nucleus, Milkwood, and Whiskey Howl.
+The stadium has also been host to several concerts, most notably the 1969 Toronto Rock and Roll Revival on September 13, which Rolling Stone once called the second most important event in rock & roll history.
+This concert led to the production of a documentary, Sweet Toronto, as well as John Lennon's Live Peace In Toronto album.
+Performers included: The Doors, Plastic Ono Band, Bo Diddley, Chicago Transit Authority (later renamed "Chicago"), Tony Joe White, Alice Cooper, Jerry Lee Lewis, Chuck Berry, Cat Mother & the All Night Newsboys, Gene Vincent, Junior Walker & the All Stars, Little Richard, Doug Kershaw, Screaming Lord Sutch, Nucleus, Milkwood, and Whiskey Howl.

-KISS performed at the stadium during their Destroyer Tour on September 6, 1976.
-Rush performed at the stadium on September 2, 1979 during their Permanent Waves Warm-up Tour.
+Kiss performed at the stadium during their Destroyer Tour on September 6, 1976.
+Rush performed at the stadium on September 2, 1979, during their Permanent Waves Warm-up Tour.